 Most cars do not allow the use of the LATCH connectors in the center seat.
 So, if you are going to place the seat in the center, it usually means you are going to need to master the relatively difficult process of anchoring the base using the seat belt.
 Some car seat bases are much easier to install using the seat belt than others.
 We'd recommend you look at our review section on Ease of Installing the Base with the Seat Belt, and if you want to go for the center seat location, narrow your selection down to one of the seats that make this anchoring option simpler.
 This is another area where the Peg Perego Primo Viaggio 4-35 delivered standout performance and deserves a spot on your short list.

 For those who decide to place the infant seat on one of the two side seat locations with LATCH, which is what we recommend due to the increased simplicity and more reliable installation process using LATCH, the quality options are wider.
-Many seats in our review were fairly easy to install using LATCH anchors, and 6 of 15 seats scored 7 of 10 or higher in our Ease of Installing the Base with LATCH tests.
+Many seats in our review were fairly easy to install using LATCH anchors, and several scored 7 of 10 or higher in our Ease of Installing the Base with LATCH tests.
 Three seats tied for first place with impressive 9 of 10 scores: the UPPAbaby Mesa, the Chicco Keyfit 30, and the Cybex Aton 2.

 Making mistakes when installing a car seat or strapping baby is so common we have dedicated another article to this topic.
 It is crucial that a seat is installed correctly for it to work properly.
 Thus, we advocate that you consider ease-of-installation and ease-of-use as critical factors in your purchase decision.